Do You Know About Adverse Action Claims? You Should!

 If you are an employee or an employer you need to know more about adverse action claims.
 Even commonplace employer actions can result in an adverse action claim if HR doesn’t follow the letter of the law and adapt policies to avoid falling foul of the provisions.

-If you need further information about protecting your business from adverse action claims by employees or if you are an employee and would like advice an employment law matter please contact Lynn & Brown Lawyers on 9375 3411 for an appointment or go to our website https://www.lynnandbrown.com.au/contact/
+If you need further information about protecting your business from adverse action claims by employees or if you are an employee and would like advice an employment law matter please call Lynn & Brown Lawyers on 9375 3411 for an appointment or contact us.

 About the author: